 4.39 Partner with other Caribbean places to create a regional initiative for aquaculture/mariculture in the future.
 Build a robust research and development infrastructure at UVI to support this initiative.

 5. Quality of Place and Life

 The Territory must systematically upgrade public places, streets, general cleanliness, modernize health care, address public safety, and reduce the high cost of living.
 A major deterrent to high crime rates is the availability of good, private sector jobs.
 Broader economic prosperity—the singular focus of Vision 2040—will reduce the need to commit crime in order to survive.
-Maintain an intense focus on portions of Vision 2040 that will reduce the cost of living including but not limited to reducing dependence on imported foodstuffs, WAPA electric rates, and the cost of operating the government that results in higher than necessary fees and taxes.
+The Territory must also maintain a focus on critical elements contributing to the high cost of living such dependence on imported foodstuffs, WAPA electric rates, and government operating costs that result in higher than necessary fees and taxes.

 5.1 As a companion to the Territory’s focus on reducing violent crime, continue to find new methods of reducing the drug trade on the islands which often leads to violent crime.
 Support enhancements of vocational education programs, extracurricular activities for youths, internships and apprenticeship opportunities.

 5.2 Engage youth in community revitalization efforts and volunteerism to build community pride and provide alternatives to crime and gangs, such as a proposed public art initiative.